 - watchOS 5 brings an Edit button to the Control Center overlay.

-- The order of the toggles can be rearranged to your liking.
+- The toggles can be reordered to your liking.

 - Put oft-used toggles at the top to make Control Center your own.